 Trev Ashmore recalls the sad fate of his young uncle, who'd firstly served the 7th Notts Home Guard camping out on Chesterfield Road.
 Alan Shooter was born at Ashfield Road, and by altering his birth certificate managed to enlist aged 17 years and two weeks into the 2nd Battalion Grenadier Guards in December 1942.
 Alan saw action in Northern Italy before his 1947 demob leave took him cycling into Derbyshire, resulting in death by road accident, still only 21.

-Mr Ashmore uncovered this gallant addition by simple name unrecorded among memorials.
-Although born in North Wales, Jack moved to Huthwaite in 1908 and worked at New Hucknall Colliery.
+Jack Owen was born in North Wales, but moved to Huthwaite in 1908 working at New Hucknall Colliery.
 He married Lily Wright in 1909 before joining the Notts and Derby Regiment seeing action at Neuve Chapelle, Aubers Ridge and Ypres, where he was gassed and discharged September 1916.
 Living first at Ashfield Road, then 91 Main Street.
 There he died in 1929, aged just 44 as a probable outcome from his gassing.

 Helen Wilson reveals her grandfather Alan, who was born 1920 in Huthwaite.
 He was the youngest of four children to be baptised and raised here following marriage of Jessie Burton to Elias Stendall.
 The family did move to Sutton in 1930, from where at age 20 Alan was called up for WWII Military Service on 30th May 1940, shown with comrades as Private 4921057 in the 2nd Battalion of the Dorsetshire Regiment.
 Certificate of thanks dated Sept 1945 precedes final release stamped 31 July 1946, stating duties of clerk and map reader in Field HG, serving in Dutch DP Camps.